picklebots/picklebots/nginx-error-log.bot/README.md

 ### Actions performed by this picklebot
 1. Read the log file and gather the urls which resulted in error based on the alert timestamp.
-2. If the errored out urls are relevant to the application, then escalate it.
+2. If the errored out urls are relevant to the application, then escalate it log contents starting from the timestamp.
 Otherwise resolve the incident.
 3. It also ignores the subsequent success alert (when there is no more change in error log for few minutes), since it's not relevant in this case.